Table of Contents

 3. Mount Type

-It’s important to make sure the placement of the range hood will line up with the mount type of the hood you are looking for.
+It’s important to make sure the placement of the range hood will line up with the mounting type of the hood you are looking for.
 Specifically, if your range is against a wall, then you will want a wall mount range hood.
-If you are looking to do the cooking in the middle of the kitchen then an island mount range hood is what’s best for you.
+If you are looking to do the cooking in the middle of the kitchen, then an island mount range hood is what’s best for you.
 If you want a custom-built range hood, then all you need is a range hood insert.
-Lastly, depending on available space the placement of the cabinetry, you may want to look into under-cabinet range hoods.
+Lastly, depending on available space and the placement of the cabinetry, you may want to look into under-cabinet range hoods.

 4. Noise Level

 While range hoods do serve a functional purpose in ventilating and removing grease and smoke, that doesn’t mean that you should sacrifice the comfort of your kitchen by having a range hood that is too loud.
 The kitchen is a great place to spend time with your family or any company, even when you’re cooking, and you don’t want that taken away by a noisy appliance.
-You should carefully consider the noise level of any range hood, that way you don’t have to worry about any extra unnecessary noise.
+You should carefully consider the noise level of any range hood; that way, you don’t have to worry about any extra unnecessary noise.

 5. CFM Rating

 The whole purpose of a range hood is to remove unwanted air and ventilate out smoke, grease, and other fumes from cooking.
 You can find out the ability and power of a range hood by looking at the CFM Rating.
 CFM is cubic feet per minute, and the CFM rating tells you how much the range hood is able to ventilate out the air.
 The higher the CFM rating, the more air is able to be vented out.
-It’s important to note that typically the higher the CFM the noisier the range hood, which goes hand in hand with the previous tip.
+It’s important to note that typically, the higher the CFM, the noisier the range hood, which goes hand in hand with the previous tip.

 6. Stove BTUs

 To go along with the CFM rating, it is important to also consider the BTUs of your range.
 BTU is the British thermal unit, which measures the heat that provides capabilities to the oven and stovetop.
-This is important to consider as this is the source that provides the air, smoke, and grease that your range hood will need to vent out.
-The higher the BTUs of your range, the higher of a CFM rating your range hood will need to be.
+This is important to consider, as this is the source that provides the air, smoke, and grease that your range hood will need to vent out.
+The higher the BTUs of your range, the higher the CFM rating your range hood will need to be.
 For every 10,000 BTUs of your stovetop, you will need 100 CFM.

 7. Ducted or Ductless Ventilation

 Being that the range hood is meant to vent out air, this means the air or smoke is being pushed somewhere else.
 Sometimes the air is ducted outside of the house or recirculated back into the kitchen area through charcoal filters.
-Regardless, you should be able to know what will work best for your home or kitchen and if a range hood is capable of doing so.
+Regardless, you should be able to know what will work best for your home or kitchen, and if a range hood is capable of doing so.
 Some range hoods give you the option to choose one or the other, but others only allow for one option.
-It’s important in knowing if the range hood you’re interested in fits your needs for ducted or ductless ventilation.
+It’s important to know if the range hood you’re interested in fits your needs for ducted or ductless ventilation.

 8. Control Options